 (performed by one nurse, the patient can help)

-Contraindications: spinal injury, spinal surgery, epidural anesthesia.
+Contraindications: spinal trauma, spinal surgery, epidural anesthesia.

-Ask the patient to clasp his elbows.
+Ask the patient to grab his or her elbows.

 Change the position of the hands, put one hand under the waist, the other- under the hips.

-20 Moving the patient from the side lying position
+20 Moving the patient from the side-lying position

 (performed by one sister)

-Raise the patient by lowering his legs down and at the same time turning him on the bed in a horizontal plane at an angle of 90 °.
+Raise the patient by lowering his legs down and at the same time turning him on the bed in a horizontal plane at an angle of 90°.

-21 Moving the patient out of position
+21 Moving the patient from position

 "sitting on the bed with legs down" on a chair

-It can be used when moving from a functional bed to a functional wheelchair with a movable (removable) footrest and to a chair.
+Can be used when moving from a functional bed to a functional wheelchair with a movable (removable) footrest and to a chair.

-used when changing position; transportation.
-Fig.19.
+Used when changing position; transportation.
+Fig. 19.

 Stand on the side where the wheelchair (chair) is located.
 Do not put pressure on the patient's armpits!